gargvishesh/druid/docs/multi-stage-query/index.md

 )
 PARTITIONED BY DAY
 ```

+The query returns information including the number of rows inserted into the table named "wikipedia" and how long the query took.

 The `PARTITIONED BY DAY` clause specifies day-based segment granularity.
 The
 data is inserted into the `wikipedia` table.